thesystemninjaneer/billtracker/backend/organization-service/README.md

     }
     ```

-You now have a fully functional Organization Service containerized and connected to a persistent MySQL database!
+Te above results in a fully functional Organization Service containerized and connected to a persistent MySQL database!

 This will rebuild the organization-service image with the updated code and restart its container.